richrd/esphome-clock-os/README.md

 - [ ] Joystick
 - [ ] A / B buttons

+## Software
+ClockOS is built on the ESPHome platform.

 ## Features
 - Clock and alarm
 - Games (Breakout and Snake)